Fitness to Practice

 The fitness for registration criteria of the Health Practitioners Competence Assurance Act 2003 requires you to demonstrate that you speak and understand English to a level sufficient to protect the health and safety of the public.

 Effective English and communications skills are a prerequisite to practise in New Zealand.
-Without such skills you cannot offer patients informed consent and ensure effective participation in treatment choices.

 For more information on undertaking an IELTS assessment click here: www.ielts.org

 The following criminal history checks are accepted by the Board: